ArthurHlt/go-xymon-client/README.md

 See usage in [/client/client.go](/client/client.go).

-This small client have only 3 verbs created:
+This small client have only 4 verbs created:
 - ping
 - query
 - status
+- event (**This should be for now (9th of december, 2017) not available on your xymon.
+This coming from a fork not yet merged**)

 No other verbs will be created, if you want more pull requests are accepted.